 These new opportunities are most specifically and clearly in play whenever the content involved extends beyond simple platform proficiencies to skills that might promote a less contingent, locked-in relationship between workers/suppliers and the platform.
 We argue that platforms are likely to have greater success when speaking to others about generalizable skills-the very same skills in financial and digital literacies, vocation-specific activities, and even in soft skills-that the platforms themselves have diagnosed as necessary to train their users on.
-We call this subset of upskilling transformational upskilling.

-Why portable, generalizable skills are transformational
+Why portable, generalizable skills are potentially transformational